box/boxcli/docs/login.md

       Turn off colors for logging

   --platform-app
-      Skip the authentication method prompt and go directly to platform app setup.
+      Skip the authentication method prompt and go directly to Platform App setup.
       You will be prompted for Client ID and Client Secret.

 DESCRIPTION